RedisLabs/redislabs-docs/content/rs/getting-started/crdbs.md

 redis-cli is a simple command-line tool to interact with redis database.

-1. Use "docker exec" to switch your context into the Redis Enterprise Software container of node 1 in cluster 1.
+1. To switch your context into the RS container of node 1 in cluster 1, run:

     ```src
     $ docker exec -it rp1_node1 bash
     ```

-1. Run redis-cli, located in the /opt/redislabs/bin directory, to connect to port 12000 and store and retrieve a key in database1:
+1. To use redis-cli on port 12000, run:

     ```src
     $ redis-cli -p 12000
+    ```

+1. Store and retrieve a key in the database to test the connection with these
+    commands:

+    * `set key1 123`
+    * `get key1`

+    The output of the command looks like this:

+    ```src
     127.0.0.1:12000> set key1 123
     OK
     127.0.0.1:12000> get key1
     "123"
     ```
+1. Enter `exit` to exit the redis-cli context and enter `exit` again to exit the RS container of node 1 in cluster 1.

-    You can see the write replicated to cluster 2.

-1. Use "docker exec" to switch your context into the Redis Enterprise Software container of node 1 in cluster 2.
+1. To see that the key replicated to cluster 2, repeat the steps to switch your context into the RS container of node 1 in cluster 2, run the redis-cli and retrieve key1.

+    The output of the commands looks like this:
     ```src
     $ docker exec -it rp2_node1 bash
     $ redis-cli -p 12000